 China’s frequently growing middle class and younger generation are continually contributing to the rapid growth of the luxury goods market.
 Just as e-commerce is becoming more social — social media is becoming more sales centric and word-of-mouth is one of the most convincing approaches for this phenomenon called social shopping.
 Social shopping has gone from being a nice thought up idea to a vital asset in any company’s toolkit when expanding to China, but if any one type of platform is best suited to ride the wave then it’s the Little Red Book (RED), locally known as Xiao Hong Shu.
-With over 70 million users and thousands of users joining the platform on a daily basis, little red book china is a powerful marketing tool especially for businesses in the beauty, fashion and entertainment sector.
+With over 70 million users and thousands of users joining the platform on a daily basis, xiaohongshu is a powerful marketing tool especially for businesses in the beauty, fashion and entertainment sector.

-What is the little red book app?
+What is Little red book app?

-china little red book app is the number 1 cross-border e-commerce app in China and was initially created as a space for users to find recommendations and share their shopping experience about foreign fashion, beauty and cosmetic products, as well as dietary supplements.
+China little red book app is the number 1 cross-border e-commerce app in China and was initially created as a space for users to find recommendations and share their shopping experience about foreign fashion, beauty and cosmetic products, as well as dietary supplements.
 The app has since evolved by adding e-commerce functionalities to allow consumers to buy high-end products directly from the site, adding additional categories such as tourist sites and restaurants.
 It’s essentially a combination of Instagram, Amazon, and Pinterest all in one.

 What sets RED apart from other e-commerce platforms is the high engagement in its user community and customers are guaranteed legitimacy of the products they purchase.
 The interactions generated are genuine and public with a large focus on quality.
 This not only provides consumers with extensive reviews that help determine which purchase is best suited for them, but also builds on trust and credibility by placing more importance on the quality and diversity of its content than any other function.

-User Demographics on little red book app
+User Demographics on Little red book app

 About 88% of its users are female with more than 60% of them being 30 years or younger who value quality and possess a high purchasing power.
 The platform has become the ideal channel to attract young, affluent female shoppers that have the desire and means to buy products from overseas, but don’t ignore the 12% of men that use this platform.
 They also place a high importance on certain international brands.